Collaboration is at the heart of good research.

 The Team

 Dr Angela Kedgley is a Reader in Biomechanics in the Department of Bioengineering at Imperial College London.
-She researches human biomechanics; her most recent work explores the mechanics of the hand and wrist.

 In 2011 she moved to the United Kingdom and took up a position as a Research Associate in the Department of Bioengineering with the Osteoarthritis Centre of Excellence (now the Musculoskeletal Medical Engineering Centre) at Imperial College London.
 In 2012 she became a Research Fellow and was awarded an Imperial College Research Fellowship in 2013.
 In 2015 she joined the department as a Lecturer in Biomechanics.

 Angela is a Chartered Engineer, a Fellow of the Institution of Mechanical Engineers, and a Member of the Institute of Physics and Engineering in Medicine and the American Society of Mechanical Engineers.
 She is also a Fellow of Advance HE (formerly the Higher Education Academy).
+She serves on the Executive Committee of Hand and Wrist Biomechanics International.

 Angela Kedgley, Principal Investigator